bsotomayorg/AVAR-unity/README.md

 More information about Hololens Gestures: [https://docs.microsoft.com/en-us/windows/mixed-reality/gestures](https://docs.microsoft.com/en-us/windows/mixed-reality/gestures).

 **5.2.
-Experimental data**
+User data**

-When linking the HoloLens to PC with USB, the experimental data can be found in the default Domumentary folder of HoloLens Device.
+When linking the HoloLens to PC with USB, the user data can be found in the default Domumentary folder of HoloLens Device.

 ---